Malix-Labs/awesome_atomic/readme.md

 ## Talks and Videos

 - [Linux Downtime - Episode 39](https://www.youtube.com/watch?v=CiyjZwd4Jrs) - I went on this podcast to talk about this list, image based desktops, flatpaks, and all that stuff.
 If you are lost start here!
+- [The Read Only Scenario](https://linuxunplugged.com/468) - An excellent introduction to these kinds of desktops
 - [Kubic - openSUSEs Container Starship](https://speakerdeck.com/sysrich/kubic-opensuses-container-starship) - Richard Brown
 - [openSUSE MicroOS](https://www.youtube.com/watch?v=nIwqzGbX-oc) - Richard Brown
 - [Can MicroOS Desktop be your Daily Driver?](https://www.youtube.com/watch?v=6F7iCntjWB8) - Dario Faggioli